dsbell81/ansible-demo/README.md

 Installs the scanner and benchmark on the target system ( not a remote scan set up)

 Clone the repo and execute using "ansible-playbook -i hosts scan-rhel8.yml" after establishing an ansible controller and target system, associated credentials, and updating the ansible inventory per your environment

+Run "ansible-playbook -i hosts harden-rhel8.yml" to execute DISA RHEL8 supplemental automation content to apply STIGS (22 Jan 2024 V1R13).
+This gets you to ~80% compliance.